Creating Privet Bonsai By Using Deadwood Techniques

 Step 5: Wiring Branches

-You want to give this tree good branch structure with a clear separation between branches.
+You want to give this tree a good branch structure with a clear separation between branches.
 The goal is to create little pads of foliage.
-To do that we need to keep main branches and remove all the secondary branches that are in between.
+To do that we need to keep the main branches and remove all the secondary branches that are in between.

-Since Privet has very straight branch structure, we need to change the position of the branches by bringing them down and positioning more parallel to the ground.
+Since Privet has a very straight branch structure, we need to change the position of the branches by bringing them down and positioning them more parallel to the ground.
 I like to use brown anodized aluminum wire because it is very easy to apply and it blends in with the rest of the tree very well.

 Related articles: